 One more day left to this challenge!
 You’ve come this far, and what’s most important is to integrate this meditation practice into your working life and personal life.

 With the demands of modern times, it can be difficult to live a life that feels truly balanced.
 Scientist and author Jon Kabat-Zinn says mindfulness can be a vital tool in cutting through the noise of daily life.

 Last day!
-As we come to the end of this challenge, take a moment to celebrate the efforts you’ve put into cultivating your mind.
+As we end this challenge, take a moment to celebrate the efforts you’ve put into cultivating your mind.
 Even if you did not meditate for all 30 days, meditating for a day is better than none at all.
 Meditating for 1 minute or just one mindful breath is better than none.
 So give yourself some credit!

 You may continue to keep up with this daily habit or make it a weekly affair.
-Important note is that meditation is not just when you sit on the cushion.
+An important note is that meditation is not just when you sit on the cushion.
 The mind finds itself in all postures and in all activities.

 Today, we are closing off with these two recommendations:

 The stresses experienced in life are self-afflicted.
 External circumstances are largely beyond our control.
 While changing the world is difficult, we can shift our perspective about it.
 Meditation allows us to look inwards to investigate the causes of stress in order to uproot them and to plant the seeds of peace.
 Meditation allows us to realise how we can truly be at home with ourselves and the world.

 In the last decade, mindfulness meditation has taken the world by storm.
 There is a rise in meditation teachers, gurus, and techniques.